What to Do if My Baby Will Only Sleep on Me or While Being Held?

 {{table_of_contents}}

 1. Newborns are used to the constant movement and swaying they experienced in the womb.
-This motion can soothe and calm them, making it easier for them to fall asleep.
-When being held, babies can feel the gentle sway and movement of their caregiver, which can be comforting to them.
+The motion of being held while sleeping can remind a newborn of the womb.
+Being held can soothe and calm a newborn, making it easier for them to fall asleep.
+It’s like when a newborn wants to be held all the time it's because they can feel the gentle sway and movement of their caregiver, which is comforting.

 1. Being held close to their caregiver's body provides a sense of security for babies.
-They can hear their caregiver's heartbeat and feel their warmth, which can remind them of the closeness they felt in the womb.
-This proximity can also provide a sense of safety for babies, making them feel more secure and relaxed, leading to better sleep.
+Newborns want to be held all night so they can hear their caregiver's heartbeat and feel their warmth, which can remind them of the closeness they felt in the womb.
+This proximity can also provide a sense of safety for babies, making them feel more secure and relaxed.
+If a baby will only contact nap, it likely is because it’s easier for them to sleep when held.

-Imagine falling asleep in your warm, cosy bed and then waking up on the kitchen floor.
-This is largely why babies wake so quickly after being transfered to their crib – it’s so starkly different to where they were sleeping.
+For babies who wake when transferred from being held to crib, imagine what it may feel like falling asleep in your warm, cozy bed and then waking up on the kitchen floor.
+This is largely why babies wake so quickly after being transferred to their crib – it’s so starkly different to where they were sleeping.

-But you can’t spoil a newborn and you should enjoy these naps (safely) while you can.
+But if you still have a newborn, remember you can’t spoil a newborn and should enjoy these naps (safely) while you can.
 When you’re ready to start encouraging more independent sleep you can adjust things – just know this change is easier the younger your baby is.

 Tips For Helping Your Baby Sleep Without Being Held